2012 United States presidential election in Tennessee

+Winning Tennessee by 501,621 votes, Mitt Romney achieved his second-largest margin of victory by vote count nationwide, surpassed only by his 1,261,719-vote margin in Texas, also located in the South.
+Romney gained ground in every county, significantly outperforming prior GOP presidential candidates in rural areas, particularly in Middle Tennessee.
+Notably, Romney also flipped two counties, Houston and Jackson, to the Republican column.
+Both of these majority-white counties had been Democratic strongholds with their strong ties to secessionism: they had each only voted for a Republican presidential nominee once prior to this election, in 1928 and 1920, respectively.
+Thus, Obama became the first Democrat to be elected without either county.
+As of the 2024 presidential election, this is the last time in which Hardeman County was won by the Democratic presidential nominee.

 As consistent with the rest of the country, Obama carried heavily populated and diverse counties.
-The largest county, Shelby, was won by Obama by a 26.08% margin due to it being home to Memphis, Tennessee's largest city.
-In addition, the home of the state capital of Nashville, Davidson County, went to Obama by 18.58%.
+The largest county, Shelby, was won by Obama by a 26.05% margin due to it being home to Memphis, Tennessee's largest city.
+In addition, the home of the state capital of Nashville, Davidson County, went to Obama by 18.53%.
 Hardeman and Haywood counties, both low-populated suburbs of Memphis, also went to Obama due to their high African American populations (42.2% and 50.6%, respectively).
 However, rural areas – including areas in the northwestern portion of the state that had long favored Democratic candidates – saw heavy margins for Romney, allowing him to offset Obama's wins in large cities.
 The eastern region of the state in Appalachia, some of the most historically Republican and Unionist counties in the country, saw margins of over 70% for the Republican ticket.

-Romney also flipped two counties, Houston and Jackson, to the Republican column.
-Both of these majority-white counties had been Democratic strongholds with their strong ties to secessionism: they had each only voted for a Republican presidential nominee once prior to this election, in 1928 and 1920, respectively.

-As of 2020, this is the most recent election in which Hardeman County was won by the Democratic presidential nominee.
-This is also the first and only time that a Democratic president has won re-election without carrying Tennessee.
+This was the first election since 1908 in which Tennessee backed the national loser a second consecutive time.
+Obama is the only Democrat to ever win two terms without carrying the state at least once.